spacetelescope/webbpsf/docs/jwst.rst

 set of two-dimensional Legendre polynomials were used for this field-fit.
 Legendres are well-suited for this task because they are orthonormal over a rectangle and JWST's science instrument fields are also rectangular.

+For further details on the model for OTE field dependence, see `Field Dependence in JWST <multifield_documentation.html#Field-Dependence-in-JWST>`_.

 NIRCam
 ======